 I enjoy eating out, chilling at a cafe on the internet and seeing the sights.
 I love to eat Asian, Italian and Indian cuisine.
 I always like to drink coffee.
 I'm a non-smoker but I do enjoy a drink occasionally.
 When I do drink I enjoy cocktails such as Espresso Martini's, Beer and Red Wine.

 As far as spirituality goes I am an atheist.
 My political beliefs fall to the left of centre on the political compass.
 I have worked for Dan Murphy's as a customer assistant.
 I am currently a carer for my schizophrenic, diabetic father Graeme.

 The furry fandom is such a positive influence on my life.
 I attended my first furry convention Furry Down Under in 2016.
 I enjoy travelling around Australia going to different furry events.
 I’ve met great people and I’m meeting more positive people with each event I attend.
 I’ve been to ConFurgence, FurDU and the new convention NeonFur in 2017.

-Last but not least is my writing.
 I occasionally write short stories.
-These tend to be furry homosexual-themed erotica they are pretty out there too.
+These tend to be furry homosexual-themed erotica and they are pretty out there too.
 It’s just a bit of self-expression for fun.
 An expression of my sexuality.
 I've written some transformation short stories as well.

 Send me a tip to help keep a sheep caffeinated.